ketchbrookanalytics/covid_test_spotter/README.md

 are useful for Proof-of-Concept projects that don’t require high availability.

--   To set up a MongoDB Atlas database, using this [Getting Started Guide](https://docs.atlas.mongodb.com/getting-started/) (*Note that you will need to ensure that the IP address of where your app lives is whitelisted by your MongoDB database cluster*)
+-   To set up a MongoDB Atlas database, use this [Getting Started Guide](https://docs.atlas.mongodb.com/getting-started/) (*Note that you will need to ensure that the IP address of where your app lives is whitelisted by your MongoDB database cluster*)